spack/spack/lib/spack/docs/packaging_guide.rst

             values=disjoint_sets(
                 ("auto",), ("slurm",), ("hydra", "gforker", "remshell")
             ).prohibit_empty_set().with_error(
-                ""slurm" or "auto" cannot be activated along with " "other process managers"
+                "'slurm' or 'auto' cannot be activated along with " "other process managers"
             ).with_default("auto").with_non_feature_values("auto"),
         )